Music at Home

 We are always looking for new partners to work with.

-If you are a musician interested in hosting a production at one of our care settings, or are a care provider interested in welcoming music into your home, please contact our Community Programme Manager, Phoebe Grudzinskas: phoebe.grudzinskas@artexplora.org
+If you are a musician interested in organizing a production in one of our care facilities, or if you are a care provider interested in welcoming music into your home, please contact our volunteer programme manager, Poppy Keating: poppy.keating@artepxlora.org

 About The Spitz

-The Spitz Charitable Trust takes professional musicians into care homes, day centers and hospitals across London.
+The Spitz Charitable Trust takes professional musicians into care homes, day centres and hospitals across London.
 We use the power of live music to improve wellbeing, while reducing isolation and loneliness.

 About Health:Pitch